swanky-rt/Student-Navigator/assignment-10/README.md

 For this assignment, I created a custom dataset of **8 job reasoning prompts**, each with a corresponding ground truth answer.
 These prompts are included in `artifacts/job_reasoning_questions.csv`.

 **Why job-based prompts?**
 - I chose job reasoning scenarios because they are highly relevant to our startup idea, which focuses on AI-driven job search and prep.
-In real-world hiring, recruiters and interviewers often face nuanced, open-ended questions that require judgment, context, and reasoning—exactly the kind of tasks that LLMs are now being used for.
+In real-world hiring, recruiters and interviewers often face nuanced, open-ended questions that require judgment, context, and reasoning, exactly the kind of tasks that LLMs are now being used for.
 - By focusing on job reasoning, I wanted to evaluate not just generic QA, but the model's ability to handle realistic, high-impact scenarios that matter in professional settings.
 This also lets me measure the real-life impact of overthinking and defense strategies in a domain where prompt quality and answer reliability are critical.

 **Dataset details:**